XenyxNZ/Arma-3-Performance-Guide/README.md

 * Show static background in menu
 	* Enable this to prevent the game from loading the world for display in the background, unnecessarily consuming resources.
 * Skip logos at startup
-	* Enable this to disable the splash screens during start up, allowing you to get into the game faster.
+	* Enable this to disable the splash screens during start up, allowing you to get into the game slightly faster.
 * CPU count
 	* Only recommended for use if you wish to *limit* how many cores the game has access to, otherwise when unchecked the game will use all available physical cores.
 * Extra threads
 	* Recommended to leave disabled, as the game already knows to do this when detecting how many cores the CPU has.
 * Enable Hyper-Threading
-	* Generally it is recommended to enable this for older systems with dated / less powerful CPUs.
-However, if you are on a modern CPU (Intel 12th gen / AMD Ryzen 7000 series or newer), you should typically disable this as it can worsen performance slightly.
-I suggest YAAB benchmarking with it enabled to see if it does provide a performance benefit on your system.
+	* Generally it is recommended to enable this.
+However, if you're on a modern CPU with 8 or more cores, disabling Hyper-Threading can sometimes yield slightly more performance.
+Try YAAB benchmarking with it disabled to see if it does provide a performance benefit on your system.
 	<sub>Please note that Enable Hyper-Threading will be ignored when using the CPU count parameter.</sub>
 * Memory allocator (64-bit)
-	* Enables the ability to switch between different memory allocators. mimalloc is *highly* recommended, otherwise disable unless experimenting with the already provided memory allocators.
+	* Enables the ability to switch between different memory allocators. mimalloc is *highly* recommended, otherwise leave disabled unless experimenting with the already provided memory allocators.
 	<sub>mimalloc can be found within the **Memory allocators** section of this guide.</sub>
 * Enabled Large-page Support
 	* Recommended to enable for additional performance.
 This is an alternative memory management technique that uses larger memory blocks than the default (4KB) page size.
-	<sub>Please note that your Windows profile may not have the required privileges to use Large-pages even if this parameter is enabled, as they are kept in physical memory.
-Keeping data in physical memory requires the Lock Pages in Memory privilege discussed in the **Memory allocators** section of this guide.</sub>
+	<sub>Please note that by default your Windows profile won't have the required privileges to use Large-pages even if you enable this parameter.
+For programs to use Large-pages, Lock Pages in Memory needs to be configured in the Group Policy Editor, which is discussed in the **Memory allocators** section of this guide.</sub>

 ## Steam launch options
 Several supported parameters are not listed in the game launcher.
 Using Steam's launch options is the recommended method for enabling them, as some of the following parameters do not work from a parameters file.